vuepress-theme-hope/vuepress-theme-hope-v1/docs/components/src/guide/page-info.md

   By default, the reading speed is 300 words per minute.
 You can override it by setting `wordPerminute` in the plugin options.

 :::

+## Enable and disable

+The `<PageInfo />` component is enabled globally by default.
+You can disable it by setting `pageInfo: false` in page frontmatter.

+To keep it globally disabled, please set `pageInfo` to `false` in the plugin options.
+Then you can set `pageInfo` in page frontmattaer to enable it locally.

 ## Original Marker